adavarski/GitOps-k3d-Tekton-ArgoCD/README.md

 The token needs to be allowed with “repo” grants.

-Once the token is created, you have to copy it in these files (## INSERT TOKEN HERE:
+Once the token is created, you have to copy it in these files (## INSERT TOKEN HERE):
 ```
 poc/conf/argocd/git-repository.yaml